Jhooomn/Jhooomn/README.md

 - I love travel around my city and learning new stuff about general culture.
 I also practice english with my gf by meet.

-- 📚 I like reading books in my spare time about architecture so dsend me suggestions of your recommendations!!!
+- 📚 I like reading books in my spare time about architecture so  you can send me recommendations!!!

 #### Reach me @